Bayes Factor Group Sequential Designs: Sequential Bayes factor design characteristics

-} and likewise for $\mathrm{E}(n^2)$, based on which also the variance of the sample size can be computed by Instead of the variance, the coefficient of variation $\mathrm{COV}(n) = \sqrt{\mathrm{Var}(n)}/\mathrm{E}(n)$ may also be of interest to compare the variability of the sample size across designs with differing expected sample sizes.
+where each possible sample size is multiplied by the probability to stop at the corresponding stage.
+Likewise $\mathrm{E}(n^2)$ can be computed, based on which also the variance of the sample size can be obtained.
+Instead of the variance, the coefficient of variation $\mathrm{CV}(n) = \sqrt{\mathrm{Var}(n)}/\mathrm{E}(n)$ may also be of interest to compare the variability of the sample size across designs with differing expected sample sizes.
 Each of these quantities thus consists of a (weighted) sum of analysis-wise stopping probabilities.
 These stopping probabilities are generally hard to compute due to the accumulating data having a complex distribution with dependence across analyses.
 For this reason, Monte Carlo simulation is typically used for approximating design characteristics.
 However, in the following we will show that by assuming a particular form of Bayes factor and data, fast and simulation-free computation is possible.